 Project Team: Aziza Asatkhojaeva, Liam Guitard, Amber Kilborn, Ryan Vandervliet

 Urban Curtain is a small, free standing structure in the city that has the soft undulating quality of fabric, but the solidity of concrete.
 Like a curtain the structure screens, shades, and/or shelters a space.
 It also splays apart to provide an opening and point of entry.
 It is constructed from precast concrete blocks cast with a dynamic mold.
-The whole structure can be cast from a single reconfigurable mold.
+The whole structure is cast from this single reconfigurable mold.

-Project Team: Aziza Asatkhojaeva, Liam Guitard, Ryan Vandervliet
+Project Team: Aziza Asatkhojaeva, Stavros Kondeas, Liam Guitard, Ryan Vandervliet

 With Perkins+Will, Boston